 The Maricopa Institute for Learning Research Fellowship (MILRF) provides up to six (6) residential faculty with an opportunity to investigate significant issues about teaching and learning in their fields.
 The program is designed to create a community of scholars and provide participants the time, resources, and environment to conduct research on the scholarship of teaching and learning (SoTL).
 Participants are expected to:

-- design and complete a research project during the year-long fellowship;
+- design and complete an individual research project focused directly on the student experience during the year-long fellowship;

 - engage in scholarly dialogue about teaching and learning with other Fellows and colleagues; and

 - contribute to the field by disseminating findings at relevant professional conferences, publishing in a scholarly journal, and participating in an MCLI podcast/webinar.

 All projects should be documentable.
 This means that the investigation that takes place during the year should result in a tangible product that can be shared and made available to others.
 Projects must be relevant and extend the scholarship of teaching and learning in a discipline, and have implications beyond the individual classroom.

 Support for the Maricopa Institute for Learning Research Fellowship is provided through the Maricopa Center for Learning and Innovation (MCLI).
 Fellows receive:

 - reassigned time for a maximum of three (3) hours for the fall semester and six (6) hours for the spring semester (funded by the MCLI).
 These hours must be taken as reassigned time from teaching to allow time to truly work, reflect, and think about the respective projects.

 - stipends for attending the MILRF summer seminars.

 - resources (books, articles, web resources, project consultation, meeting space, etc.).

 If selected as a Research Fellow, you will be asked to fulfill the following required activities: